 Antony has been involved in industrial dispute injunctions in various industries, including railways, buses, print media, aviation, and fire and postal services.
 He has also defended a multi-claimant dispute alleging dismissal for trade union reasons arising out of a long industrial dispute in the steel industry.

-Antony also lectures widely on employment law.
+Antony also lectures and writes articles on various aspects of employment law.